 BVetMed MSc(hons) MRCVS

-- Obtained a Masters of Science in Veterinary research with distinction from the University of Pretoria in 2016
+⦁ Master of Science in Veterinary Research (with distinction), University of Pretoria – 2016

 THE ROYAL ZOOLOGICAL SOCIETY OF SCOTLANDSign into our Members Portal here

 The WWF Living Planet 2020 report has confirmed the worrying trend that wildlife around the world is declining at a rapid rate.